feysalh1/castle/README.md

    ./deploy_to_cloud_run.sh
    ```
 2. Follow the prompts to configure your deployment
-3. Your app will be available at `https://your-project-id.web.app`
+3. Your app will be available at `https://story-time-fun-1.web.app`

 See `FULL_DEPLOYMENT_GUIDE.md` for detailed instructions.

+### Option 3: GitHub Actions Automated Deployment (Recommended)

+For continuous integration and deployment:

+1. Push your code to GitHub repository: https://github.com/feysalh1/castle
+2. GitHub Actions will automatically deploy to Firebase
+3. Your app will be available at `https://story-time-fun-1.web.app` and `https://childrencastles.com`

+This option requires:
+- Firebase Service Account added to GitHub Secrets
+- GitHub Actions workflow configured (already done in this repository)

+See `FIREBASE_GITHUB_INTEGRATION.md` for detailed setup instructions.

 ## Custom Domain Setup